andrewproctor/Intro-to-Base-R/chapter2.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:bcb2a2b508
 ## Getting help

+In the next exercise, you will be creating a matrix.

+To prepare, look over the helpfile for the <code>matrix</code> function.

 *** =instructions

-- Access the R help file for the matrix function.
+- Access the R help file for the <code>matrix</code> function.

 *** =hint